davfer12/Detection-of-an-orthogonal-alignment-between-parsec-scale-AGN-jets-and-their-host-galaxies/README.md

 The 'data' folder includes the following files:
 - Astrogeo_catalogue.csv: The whole VLBI Astrogeo data.
+- Astrogeo_catalogue_no_redshift.csv: The name and coordinates of the radio sources without a measured redshift.
+Follow up observations can help constrain their shape and orientation and expand our results.
-- Astrogeo_{catalogue}.csv: The cross-matched Astrogeo VLBI data with the corresponding optical catalogue.
+- Astrogeo_{survey_name}.csv: The cross-matched Astrogeo VLBI data with the corresponding optical survey.
-- {catalogue}_xmatches.csv: The corresponding cross-matched optical catalogue data with the Astrogeo VLBI catalogue. whole VLBI Astrogeo data, the mentioned optical/VLBI cross-matches, the sampled optical catalogues and the Eagle simulation data.
+- {survey_name}_xmatches.csv: The corresponding cross-matched optical survey data with the Astrogeo VLBI catalogue.
-- SDSS_sampled_catalogue.csv,KIDS_sampled_catalogue.csv: The randomly sampled SDSS and KIDS data used in the coverage map of Figure 2.
+- SDSS_sampled_catalogue.csv and KIDS_sampled_catalogue.csv: The randomly sampled SDSS and KIDS data used in the coverage map of Figure 2.
 - Eagle_sim.csv: The Eagle simulation data.

 The 'paper_figures' folder includes all the Figures of the paper.